Approximations for STERGMs Based on Cross-Sectional Data: Results

 \subsection{The Dyad-Independent Case}

-Dyad-independent models are defined by having only dyad-independent terms and constraints, meaning that the factors that influence the formation of a tie do not depend on the state of other dyads.
-In this section, we focus on dyad-independent models, deriving exact results for the formation coefficients (essentially repeating an argument in \cite{Carnegie}), defining a new approximation for sparse networks, deriving the errors in both the old and new approximations, and deriving the regime in which the new approximation performs better than the old approximation.
+For the dyad-independent case we derive exact results for the formation coefficients following \cite{Carnegie}, define a new approximation for sparse models, derive the errors in both the old and new approximations, and derive the regime in which the new approximation performs better than the old approximation.